PAXSTORE/paxstore-openapi-java-sdk/README.md

 ### Step 3

-Click the eye icon in external system access configuration page to get the access secret.
+Click the eye icon in external system configuration page to get the access secret.
 It will show a dialog like below screenshot.

 ![](/assets/sc-5.png)